adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 - Maximum password age configured to 90 days

 Unchanged:
-- Account lockout policy remains disabled
+- Account lockout policy remained disabled

 This represents an **incomplete but realistic** improvement step.